 A student who lives outside of the Lethbridge Transit Service area

 If you satisfy one of these above criterion, complete this online form.

 If you are unable to login to the Opt-out form...

 If you cannot log in to the Opt-out form for the U-pass, please reset your U of L password.
 If you change your password and you still cannot log in to the Opt-out from, please complete ONE of the following actions:

 Email the Cash Office (firstname.lastname@example.org), CC the GSA as well as your supervisor/program coordinator, and advise us you cannot log in and you wish to opt-out of the U-pass.
 Your supervisor/program coordinator must then "reply all" stating that they approve your opt-out in accordance with the 3 above points, therefore verifying your eligibility to opt-out

 Have your supervisor/program coordinator email the Cash Office (email@example.com) and the GSA (with you CCed) to advise why you wish to opt-out of the U-pass in accordance with the 3 above points.

-Opt-out deadline for the Fall 2018 Semester is September 21st and January 18th for the Spring 2019 Semester.
+Opt-out deadline for the Fall 2019 Semester is September 20th.
 Please note that refund cheque will be mailed out only upon student's request.
 Otherwise, students can get the credit directly at the cash office.
 Please contact the Cash Office after the deadline for any questions related to the refund.
 The Cash Office does not automatically send out refund cheques.